Haivision/srt/docs/API-functions.md

 int srt_getsockflag(SRTSOCKET u, SRT_SOCKOPT opt, void* optval, int* optlen);
 ```

-Gets the value of the given socket option.
-The first version (`srt_getsockopt`)
+Gets the value of the given socket option (from a socket or a group).
+The first
-respects the BSD socket API convention, although the "level" parameter is ignored.
+version (`srt_getsockopt`) respects the BSD socket API convention, although the
-The second version (`srt_getsockflag`) omits the "level" parameter completely.
+"level" parameter is ignored.
+The second version (`srt_getsockflag`) omits the
+"level" parameter completely.

 Options correspond to various data types, so you need to know what data type is
 assigned to a particular option, and to pass a variable of the appropriate data